vvvnsk/backup/README.md

 Eclipse Modeling Framework (EMF) Model for Backup.
 It is based on implementation of Handy Backup proprietary software www.handybackup.net.
-The purpose of the model is to attract developers to extend Handy Backup functionality.
+The purpose of the model is to allow developers extend Handy Backup functionality.